Brew-kavhi/NASO/code/NASO/README.md

 ===
 NAS stands for neural architecture search and optimization.
 It offers an easy way tp configure and conduct neural architecture search and optimzation using a graph basd language to define the search space.
 This can all be done using a grpahical user interface, naely a webapp coded in django.

+# About
+This codebase provides a django webapp to easily configure and run neural networks in tensorflow/keras.
+You have mutliple options, namely solo runs or autokeras search, which searches for a suited network architecture on its own.
+Furthermore, the results (the metrics) are displayed in nice graphs to simplify and speed up research processes.
+Of course, this data can be downloaded and the graphs can be adjusted to your requirements.
+In addition to that, the system is extendable through plugins.
+This feature however is not fully implemented yet and needs further adjustments to allow for more integrations.

 # Installation
 You need poetry installed.
 ```apt install poetry```